 5Deposit to Crypto Exchange

 Assuming you bought some bitcoin or other cryptocurrency, you need to transfer it to the exchange with the coin that you want.
 In this example we show the deposit and withdrawal screen for Binance.
 This will be very similar for Poloniex, Bittrex, or any other crypto exchange.
 If you are sending or depositing bitcoin, click the deposit button for BTC and it will show you the address to send your bitcoin to.
 Make sure this is copied and pasted into your Coinbase or other wallet as the send address.
-Also, if you’re sending bitcoin make sure it’s to the bitcoin deposit wallet and not bitcoin cash.
+Also, if you’re sending bitcoin make sure it’s to the bitcoin deposit wallet and not bitcoin cash or one of the many bitcoin forks.
 They are not the same thing!

-Once the bitcoin has been sent you will have to wait for it to be confirmed on the network.
-This can be in a matter of minutes or hours depending on how congested the bitcoin network is and what fees you paid.
+Once the bitcoin has been sent, you will have to wait for it to be confirmed by the network.
+This can be in a matter of minutes or hours depending on how congested the bitcoin network is and the fees you paid.
 Once the transaction is confirmed you will see the sent amount minus the network fee deposited into your Binance account.

 6Buy the Cryptoasset with Bitcoin